22 Speech or Language Impairment

 An example of a class activity:

 GROUP MEDIA PRESENTATION: You will be assigned to a small group of 4-5 students.
-First, each group will choose one of the following topics in CSD and a target group.
+First, each group will choose one of the following topics in Communication Sciences and Disorders (CSD) and a target group.
 Your group will develop an informational presentation on that topic that will be presented/shown in class using one of the formats listed.
 If you have another format you would like to use, please discuss it with the course instructor for approval PRIOR to your group beginning your plan.

 POSSIBLE GROUP MEDIA PRESENTATION TOPIC AREAS: Implicit bias in stuttering Hearing loss (general), Phonological disorders in school-age children, The role of the SLP in reading/phonology, Cochlear implants/Hearing aids/BAHA, International Dysphagia Diet Standardization Initiative (IDDSI), Traumatic brain injury; Repeated concussion